WPEM/XRED/README.md

-X-ray phase Recognition public Experimental Dataset (XRed)
+X-ray phase Identification public Experimental Dataset (XRed)

 + This is a publicly accessible database designed for X-ray diffraction primary phase identification.